 This strategy is the HDF5 library’s default file space management strategy.
 Prior to HDF5 Release 1.9.x, it was the only file space management strategy directly supported by the library.

 With this strategy, the HDF5 library’s free-space managers track the free space that results from the manipulation of HDF5 objects in an HDF5 file.
-The free space managers are aware of free space sections that became available in the current file session, but the free space information is not saved when the HDF5 file is closed.
+The free space managers are aware of free space sections that became available in the current file session, but the tracked free space information is not saved when the HDF5 file is closed.
 Free space that exists when the file is closed becomes unaccounted space in the HDF5 file.
 Unallocated space in the aggregators’ blocks may also become unaccounted space when the session ends.

-As with strategy ALL_PERSIST, the library will try all of the mechanisms for allocating space with this ALL strategy.
+As with the strategy ALL_PERSIST, the library will try all of the mechanisms for allocating space with the ALL strategy.
 When space is needed for file metadata or raw data, the HDF5 library first requests space from the free-space managers.
 If the request is not satisfied, the library requests space from the aggregators.
 If the request is still not satisfied, the library requests space from the virtual file driver.

 The H5F_FILE_SPACE_ALL strategy allows free space incurred in the current session to be reused in the current session.
 There is no extra file metadata information about tracked free space in the HDF5 file.
-However, the HDF5 file will contain unaccounted space that can never be reused if free space exists when the file is closed.
-The HDF5 library will perform some additional “accounting” operations to track free space, but the amount of free space tracked and searched will probably be less than with the ALL_PERSIST strategy, so the number of operations should be less.
+However, if free space exists when the file is closed the HDF5 file will contain unaccounted space that can never be reused.
+The HDF5 library will perform some additional “accounting” operations to track free space, but the amount of free space tracked and searched will usually be less than with the ALL_PERSIST strategy, so the number of operations should be less.

 Strategy 3: H5F_FILE_SPACE_AGGR_VFD (also called AGGR_VFD)